j256/simplezip/README.md

 	zipOutput.finishFileData();
 	// can write more file-headers and data here
 	...
-	// this writes the recorded central-directory data and closes tbe zip zipOutput.close();
+	// this writes the recorded central-directory entries, end, and closes tbe zip zipOutput.close();

 # Maven Configuration